glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 ## Trial moves

 Each trial move is implemented in its own type.
 The struct fields hold the parameters of the move (such as the maximum move size).
-Microstate implements an apply method (as part of a TrialMove trait) that attempts a trial move and modifies the microstate when accepted given the Hamiltonian.
+The apply method (which takes a mutable reference to a microstate) attempts a trial move and modifies the microstate when accepted given the Hamiltonian.
 The trial move type has no internal state and is not specifically associated with any simulation or microstate object.
 One trial move can be reused on many different systems,